Execution Engine

 #Multiple Positions

-The engine supports multiple open positions simultaneously.
+By default, the engine supports multiple open positions simultaneously.
 Every candle where the decision rule evaluates to true opens a new, independent trade — even if other trades are already open.

 This is intentional: the goal is to evaluate the statistical edge of the strategy signal itself, not the portfolio behavior under any particular position sizing scheme.